 - An understanding of Australian tertiary academic culture; styles of thinking, learning and presentation of ideas.

-- Solid written skills in English, including academic reports and discussion essays.
+- Solid written skills in English, including academic essays.

 - Research skills, including referencing.